3ntr0p1c/4YFN-Mobile-World-Congress-Barcelona-/README.md

 - NB PRODS: Number of 'prods' of the fruit variety in the order (1 prod = 10 pieces of fruit)
 - ORDER ID: Unique identifier of the order
 - FRUIT_PRODUCT: Variety of fruit

+Objective

+The are two main objectives:

+1. Make an exploratory analysis of the data that allows:

+- Analyze sales and customer activity
+- Evaluate the impact of the promotion

+2. Perform a predictive model that allows knowing the type of segment to which each client belongs based on the predictor variables: AVG CONSO', 'AVG BASKET SIZE', 'RECEIVED_COMMUNICATION.

+Reference metric for model evaluation: f1-score ('macro')